openebs/mayastor-docs/reference/basic-architecture.md

 ### NATS

-NATS is a high performance open source messaging system.
-It is used within Mayastor as the transport mechanism for registration messages passed between Mayastor I/O engine pods running in the cluster and the MOAC component which maintains an inventory of active Mayastor nodes and reflects this via CRUD actions on MayastorNode custom resources.
+[NATS](https://nats.io/) is a high performance open source messaging system.
+It is used by Mayastor as the transport mechanism for registration messages passed between Mayastor I/O engine pods running in the cluster and the core agent component, which maintains an inventory of active Mayastor nodes.
+It is also used as the transport abstraction for inter data-plane / control-plane gRPC calls.

-In future releases of Mayastor, the control plane will transition towards a more microservice-like architecture following the saga pattern, whereupon a highly available NATS deployment within the Mayastor namespace will be employed as an event bus.
+### etcd

+"[etcd](https://github.com/etcd-io/etcd) is a distributed reliable key-value store for the most critical data of a distributed system"

+Mayastor uses etcd as a reliable persistent store for its configuration and state data.